-- Because there is a mixture of contaminants, and provide a general depiction of metals concentration in sediments at various sediment depths, a mean probable effect concentration quotient (mPEC-Q) used to measure success. - The Remedial Investigation (RI) was conducted between 1987 and 2011. - USEPA requested a Feasibility Study (FS). - Supplemental RI/FS accepted by MPCA and USE in March 2021.
-Available to the community for rev
+- Because there is a mixture of contaminants, and to provide a general depiction of metals concentrations in sediments at various sediment depths, a mean probable effect concentration quotient (mPEC-Q) is used to measure success. - The Remedial Investigation (RI) was conducted between 1987 and 2011. - USEPA requested a Feasibility Study (FS). - Supplemental RI/FS accepted by MPCA and USEPA in March 2021.
+Available to the community for review.